willkessler/jupyterterminals/README.md

      or http://127.0.0.1:8888/?token=d662c994e7f5ae76dbf3e05f95a4fc1a435ec46475e184f8
 ```

 In the example output above,  you wouldn't do what Jupyter is telling you, because 8888 is not the port you just provided.
-9991 is the port you passed to
+Since `9991` is the port you passed to
-the `build_and_run.sh` script, so you want to surf to http://127.0.0.1:9991/?token=d662c994e7f5ae76dbf3e05f95a4fc1a435ec46475e184f8.
+the `build_and_run.sh` script, so you will want to surf to `http://127.0.0.1:9991/?token=d662c994e7f5ae76dbf3e05f95a4fc1a435ec46475e184f8`.
 Then you can just
 create a notebook as you normally would to try out the plugin.

 ### Installation